jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 Lucia Milica Stacy, Global Resident CISO at Proofpoint 3
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
-1Kris Hold (Engadget).
-A US college is shutting down for good following a ransomware attack.
+1 Kris Hold (Engadget).
+“A US college is shutting down for good following a ransomware attack.”
 May 2022\.
-2Kevin Collier (NBC News).
-Costa Rica declares state of emergency over ransomware attack.
+2 Kevin Collier (NBC News).
+“Costa Rica declares state of emergency over ransomware attack.”
 May 2022\.
-3Zack Whittaker (TechCrunch).
-Okta says hundreds of companies impacted by security breach.
+3 Zack Whittaker (TechCrunch).
+“Okta says hundreds of companies impacted by security breach.”
 March 2022\.
-4Alyssa Blakemore (Daily Caller).
-Russian Hackers Take On Major US Airports In Cyberattacks: REPORT.
+4 Alyssa Blakemore (Daily Caller).
+“Russian Hackers Take On Major US Airports In Cyberattacks: REPORT.”
 October 2022\.
-5CISA.
-Peoples Republic of China State\-Sponsored Cyber Actors Exploit Network Providers and Devices.
+5 CISA.
+“People’s Republic of China State\-Sponsored Cyber Actors Exploit Network Providers and Devices.”
 June 2022\.
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 4
-Chapter 1: Back to "Business as Usual"Last years report uncovered a palpable feeling among CISOs that there was a period of calm after a once\-in\-a\-generation crisis.
+Chapter 1: Back to "Business as Usual"

+Last year’s report uncovered a palpable feeling among CISOs that there was a period of calm after a once\-in\-a\-generation crisis.
 With the pandemic disruption finally subsiding and hybrid work setups a mainstay for most, CISOs felt comfortable that the worst was behind them.
 At the time, just 48% believed that a cyber attack was on the horizon within the coming year.
-Thats changing.
-In this years survey, over two\-thirds (68%) of CISOs said they feel at risk of a material cyber attack in the next 12 months.
+That’s changing.
+In this year’s survey, over two\-thirds (68%) of CISOs said they feel at risk of a material cyber attack in the next 12 months.
 This pronounced shift suggests that security professionals see the threat landscape heating up once again, and have recalibrated their level of concern to match.
 Percentage of CISOs who agree that their organization is at risk of a material cyber attack in the next 12 months